User37som/libbitcoin/How-to-Create-a-Multisig-Address.md

 To receive payment you must first create a multisig payment address.
+This example shows a "2 of 3" address, however it can be generalized to any "m of n" scenario.

 From three random **seeds**, generate three **private keys**, **public keys** and corresponding **addresses**.
 ```sh